freddie-freeloader/data-ethics-zettelkasten/by_journal.md

-# Overwiew by journal / blog / newsletter
+# Overwiew by journal / blog / newspaper

 ## PLOS One